 1 teaspoon cinnamon

-*Frozen blueberries can be used in lieu of fresh ones in this recipe, too.
+*Frozen blueberries can be used in this recipe.

 Nutrition Information (per serving): Calories 205 (From Fat 39); Fat 4 g (Saturated 3 g): Cholesterol 15 mg; Sodium 172 mg; Carbohydrate 28 g; Dietary Fiber 1 g; Protein 14 g